scikit-learn-contrib/imbalanced-learn/doc/developers_utils.rst

    These utilities are meant to be used internally within the imbalanced-learn package.
-They are not guaranteed to be stable between versions of imbalance-learn.
-Backports, in particular, will be removed as the imbalance-learn dependencies evolve.
+They are not guaranteed to be stable between versions of imbalanced-learn.
+Backports, in particular, will be removed as the imbalanced-learn dependencies evolve.

 Validation Tools